Recommended for beginners and those interested in social trading (e.g. following other traders’ trades).

 Withdrawal requests take up to 1 business day to process given eToro has all necessary information. eToro claims the typical time frame per payment method can be seen in the table below:

-20 USD is the minimum request eToro accepts and transaction costs range between $5-25 depending on the amount.
+20 USD is the minimum request they accept and etoro transaction fees range between $5-25 depending on the amount.

 eToro is working hard to innovate personal investment and introduces a lot of features unique to eToro. eToro also brands these features which can cause confusion even for experienced investors.
 So, let's break down what they really do.
 At this section, you will read about the products strictly.
 However, some eToro products are partly services, so we will get back to some offered features in the trading platform section.